 The Center for Academic Student Achievement (CASA) is committed to providing academic support services to help students reach their educational goals and to succeed in the university environment.
 CASA programs are designed to improve the retention and graduation rates of University students.
 These academic support services include tutorials, Writing Center, supplemental instruction, mentorship, developmental education, and student retention assistance.
 Students are encouraged to contact the Center for Academic Student Achievement, located in the Glasscock Student Success Center, at (361) 825-5933 or visit our website at http://casa.tamucc.edu for hours of operation and schedule of services.

 The needs of students coming to CASA are assessed and academic support services are recommended to aid students in reaching their academic goals.
 The Center’s services consist of tutorials in most core subjects, The Writing Center, Supplemental Instruction, mentorship and retention programs, study skills and developmental education (TSI) support.
 Services are free and available to all A&M-Corpus Christi students.
 In order to utilize academic support services, a student must be enrolled at A&M Corpus Christi.
 CASA operates on a walk-in basis.

-Hosted by CASA, Starfish Early Alert Warning and Connect is an early warning alert system for undergraduate students at Texas A&M University-Corpus Christi.
-The software is designed to assist faculty communicate course progress feedback to students and to help connect students with their “Success Network” comprised of faculty, advisors, mentors and other campus support units.
+Hosted by CASA, Starfish Early Alert and Connect is an academic early alert system for undergraduate students at Texas A&M University-Corpus Christi.
+The software is designed to support faculty course progress feedback for students and to help connect students with their “Success Network” comprised of faculty, advisors, mentors and other campus support units.
 For additional information, please contact Nicholas.Gentry@tamucc.edu or John.Fortiscue@tamucc.edu.